robocomp/robocomp/README.md

     cd ~/robocomp/files/innermodel
     rcis simpleworld.xml

+You can also use the default innermodel simpleworld.xml anywhere if you have set the ROBOCOMP environment variable.

+    rcis

 Congratulations!
 RCIS should be up and running with a simple robot endowed with a laser and an RGBD camera, moving on a wooden floor.
 Don't forget to turn around the floor to see the robot from above.